AlexxIT/go2rtc/README.md

 ## Source: Ring

-This source type support Ring cameras with [two-way audio](#two-way-audio) support.
-If you have a `refresh_token` and `device_id` - you can use it in `go2rtc.yaml` config file.
-Otherwise, you can use the go2rtc interface and add your ring account (WebUI > Add > Ring).
+This source type supports Ring cameras with [two-way audio](#two-way-audio) support.
+If you have a `refresh_token` and `device_id`, you can use them in the `go2rtc.yaml` config file.
+Otherwise, you can use the go2rtc web interface and add your Ring account (WebUI > Add > Ring).
 Once added, it will list all your Ring cameras.

 ```yaml
 streams: